evnm/dropbox-node/README.md

       else console.log(data.display_name + ', ' + data.email)
     })

-Note that (at least at the start of a user's session) `getAccessToken` must be called prior to interacting with the rest of the Dropbox API.
+Note that (at least at the start of a user's session) a valid access token pair must be obtained prior to interacting with the rest of the Dropbox API.
 This means that the API methods must be invoked within the callback passed to `getAccessToken` unless it is guaranteed that `getAccessToken` was called previously.
 As an example of this latter case, if building a web app, one could call API methods directly in a route that can only be accessed after going through a sign-in phase in which a call to `getAccessToken` is made.

 Here we upload a file and remotely move it around before deleting it.